Portland, Texas: Geography

 Portland is situated on the second-highest bluff on the Gulf Coast and overlooks both Nueces and Corpus Christi Bays.
 Portland is located at (27.883117, –97.320466).
 According to the United States Census Bureau, the city has a total area of 25.14 sq mi (65.11 km^{2}), of which 21.84 sq mi (56.57 km^{2}) are land and 3.3 sq mi (8.54 km^{2}) (13.2%) is covered by water.
 The city is roughly equidistant from Portland, Maine, and Portland, Oregon.
+The city is just north of Corpus Christi and is connected by roads and highways including U.S. Highway 181 and State Highway 35.

+Climate

+Portland's summers usually have high temperatures that average in the low to mid 90 degrees F. The coastal humidity can make it feel hotter outside.
+During the wintertime the temperatures average in the upper 40's, and the highs of the day range in the 60's.
+The amount of rainfall in Portland per year can average 30 to 35 inches.
+It rains the most during the spring into the fall.
+Portland also experiences a good amount of wind that can average from 15 to 20 MPH.
+The city also has tropical weather systems during the late summer and early fall that results with heavy rainfall and increased wind.